 The village has a quaint 17th century bridge, unusual in that it has 2 different shaped and sized arches.

 There is a Wesleyan Reform Chapel in the village but All Saints Parish church at Curbar is used for established services.
 The Froggatt show is held on August Bank Holiday and is an off shoot of the former village 'cow club'.
-There are no pubs or shops but the quaintness still attracts many tourists on hot summer weekends.
+The quaintness still attracts many tourists on hot summer weekends.
 Froggatt edge is a popular walking and climbing destination.

 Photos of Froggatt and Froggatt Edge at Derbyshire Photographs